Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 var z = -300;
-var big = 1.23e82;   // This is a big number, the estimated atoms in the universe, but quite ok to code with, why not? var small = 1.6e-35  // The Planck Length, the smallest physical size (in metres) that has any meaning in classical physics.
+var big = 1.23e82;   // This is a big number, the estimated atoms in the universe, but quite ok to code with, why not? var small = 1.6e-35  // The Planck Length, the smallest physical size (in metres) that has any meaning in classical physics. var biggest = 1.7976931348623157e+308  // Biggest number JavaScript can hold.
+I know you wanted to know. var smallest = 5e-324                  // Why not symmetrical with biggest ?
+Small numbers can be "denormalised", we sacrifice
+                                       // digits to get more exponent.
+You didn't need to know this probs.
 ```
 JavaScript stores all numbers as 64-bit floats.
 This is very accurate but still has limits.
 Sometimes it can lead to very small inaccuracies.
 Try this in the JavaScript console: `0.1 + 0.2` You should get `0.30000000000000004` Try `0.362 * 100`  You should get 36.199999999999996.
 This is rarely a problem in practice, after all it's accurate to 1 part in 100 quintillion, usually pretty ok !
 Better than my old Engineers slide rule, accurate to 3 sig figs, that I designed those nuclear power stations with (ok not true).